 End-of-show report on MEM Industrial 2019

-The MEM Industrial trade show, which closed its gates in Mexico City’s Centro Citibanamex convention center on 18 January, underscored its reputation as a business platform that delivers for international exhibitors and visitors alike.23 Jan 2019
+The MEM Industrial trade show, which closed its gates in Mexico City’s Centro Citibanamex convention center on 18 January, underscored its reputation as a business platform that delivers for international exhibitors and visitors alike.
+Over 130 companies and 230 brands from Mexico and around the world exhibited their latest products and solutions on over 10,000 square meters (107,640 sq.ft.) of space.23 Jan 2019

 "We are delighted that this year's MEM Industrial was well received by exhibitors and visitors alike," commented Pfeiffer.
 "Our efforts taken over the preceding months to align the show with current market requirements have clearly paid off.
 By partnering with AMPIMM, the Mexican Association of Wood Industry Suppliers, we have been able to create an industry platform which not only showcases machines in action as well as the latest technologies and applications, but which now also features materials, accessories, fixtures and fittings.
 Our international clients have been showing increasing interest in developing Mexico's and South America's fast-growing markets.
 MEM Industrial is the perfect platform for them because it efficiently matches their offering with local buyers."